-The second part in Aptum’s four-part Cloud Impact series – The Security and Compliance Barricade – cross-examines privacy and security concerns of organizations and takes a deep dive into the common defence, compliance, and governance challenges affecting them as they digitally transform.
+The second part in Aptum’s four-part Cloud Impact series – The Security and Compliance Barricade – cross-examines privacy and secure cloud transformation concerns of organizations and takes a deep dive into the common defence, compliance, and governance challenges affecting them as they digitally transform.

 Security as a driver

 In recent years, the following message has been promoted: user data is safer in cloud infrastructures than in on-premise environments.
 This claim has been validated by 91 percent of Aptum’s respondents reporting a high degree of success in improving their security when migrating to the cloud, and an impressive 42 percent see complete success.

 While early adopters of cloud infrastructure may have had legitimate concerns over secure cloud transformation; those days are long gone.
 Investment in cloud security policies has made it almost impossible for an on-premise solution to be as secure and resilient as a cloud solution.
 Now organizations can leverage the immense physical security of a cloud provider’s data centers as well as the ability to control governance and access from the point of cloud deployment.
 In addition to this, organizations now have access to enhanced managed security services such as Web Application Firewalls (WAFs) and Managed Detection and Response (MDR) that managed service providers build into cloud deployments.

 With those comprehensive services in mind, it is easy to see why over half of all survey respondents (51 percent) list security as a business driver for their investment in cloud services.

 While cloud computing has improved the overall standard of enterprise security, cloud transformation has exposed new challenges.
 Part one of Aptum’s Cloud Impact Study, Bridging the Cloud Gap, found that respondents are increasingly taking a hybridized approach to their cloud set up.
 The shift is explained by the need to offer more flexible working options, strengthen business continuity plans and generally bolster agility.